Kristina01111000/lavendersite/README.md

         - large pollinator
              - no goldenrod listed on the site, what should it link to?
-             - butterfly weed not in all products
+             - butterfly weed  -> now in all products
         - under tree pack
             - no virginia waterleaf
         - woodland garden
-            - no ostrich fern
+            - no ostrich fern -> now on all products
             - no blue mistflower
     - add actual bundles for people to buy with one click
         - bbb pack